Lessons in Particle Physics: The Good, the Bad, and the Ugly

 Dark clouds have built up around this sunny horizon because some electroweak precision measurements match the standard model predictions with too high precision, pushing $\Lambda$ to 10~TeV.
 The data push some of the higher order dimensional operators in Weinberg's effective Lagrangian to scales beyond 10~TeV.
 Some have resorted to rather extreme lengths by proposing that the factor multiplying the unruly quadratic correction $(2 m_W^2+m_Z^2+ m_H^2-4m_t^2)$ must vanish; exactly!
 This has been dubbed the Veltman condition.
 The problem is now ``solved'' because scales as large as 10~TeV, possibly even higher, can be accommodated by the observations once one eliminates the dominant contribution.
 One can even make this stick to all orders and for $\Lambda \leq 10$~TeV, this requires that $m_H \sim 210-225$~GeV.

 Let's contemplate the possibilities.
 The Veltman condition happens to be satisfied and this would leave particle physics with an ugly fine tuning problem.
 This is very unlikely; LHC must reveal the Higgs physics already observed via radiative correction, or at least discover the physics that implements the Veltman condition.
 It must appear at $2 - 3$ TeV, even though higher scales can be rationalized when accommodating selected experiments.
-Minimal supersymmetry is a textbook example.\footnote{Supersymmetry predicts that interactions exist that would change fermions into bosons and vice versa, and that all known fermions (bosons) have a supersymmetric boson (fermion) partner.
-J.~Wess and B.~Zumino, Nucl.\ Phys.\ B {\bf 70}, 39 (1974); Phys.\ Lett.\ B {\bf 49}, 52 (1974).} Even though it elegantly controls the quadratic divergence by the cancellation of boson and fermion contributions (see Fig.~\ref{susy}), it is already fine-tuned at a scale of $\sim 2 - 3$~TeV.
+Supersymmetry (SUSY) is a textbook example (see Appendix~\ref{susyapendice}).
+Even though it elegantly controls the quadratic divergence by the cancellation of boson and fermion contributions (see Fig.~\ref{susy}), it is already fine-tuned at a scale of $\sim 2 - 3$~TeV.
 There has been an explosion of creativity to resolve the challange in other ways; the good news is that all involve new physics in the form of scalars, new gauge bosons, non-standard interactions\dots\ Alternatively, it is possible that we may be guessing the future while holding too small a deck of cards and LHC will open a new world that we did not anticipate.
 Particle physics would return to its early traditions where experiment leads theory, as it should be, and where innovative techniques introduce new accelerators and detection methods that allow us to observe with an open mind and without a plan, leading us to unexpected discoveries.